U.S.A. Applies For Discover Card

 “When we get the card,” said a Washington insider proudly, “we’ll be able to pay our debts plus earn some cash back.
 We can spend that money on a new bomber or some corn subsidies.
 Discover is accepted by most foreign powers, so we should be good for awhile.
 When we get the bill, we’ll just pay the minimum balance.
 And if we get in over our head and we’re not able to pay the minimum balance, we’ll apply for a Visa.
 We’ll be fine.”

-6 responses to “U.S.A.
+6 thoughts on “U.S.A.
 Applies For Discover Card”

 1. All this time, I just thought you were a talented writer.
 Now I find you are also a financial genius.
 I would tip my hat to you, but it’s raining in Portland, and my head would get soggy.